-The perfect unity of the interior is based on the Latin cross, with three naves; the altar and baldaquin were executed in the 17th century by the goldsmith Giovanni Battista Caccini in polychrome marbles, bronze, and stone.
-Take a tour of San Spirito's 36 chapels, which hold many masterworks, including The Virgin and Child by Filippino Lippi.
+The perfect unity of the interior is based on the Latin cross, with three naves; the altar and canopy were executed in the 17th century by the goldsmith Giovanni Battista Caccini in polychrome marbles, bronze, and stone.
+Take a tour of Santo Spirito's 36 chapels, which hold many masterworks, including The Virgin and Child by Filippino Lippi.
 The sacristy contains an early work by Michelangelo, a touching Christ carved in wood.
 Upon leaving, linger in one of the cafés on the piazza or have a delicious, all-natural gelato at the Gelateria della Passera.

 Basilica di Santo Spirito

-Piazza Santo Spirito, 30
+Piazza Santo Spirito 30